superwebshare/SuperWebShare-WordPress-Plugin/README.txt

 New Features:

-* Now you can select all the post types on your website to decide to show the Super Web Share buttons.
+* Now, you can select all the post types on your website to decide to show the Super Web Share buttons.
 * Added option to enable and disable within all the pages/post types pages via our Metabox.
 You can now fully control on which page you need to show the Super Web Share button for Floating and Inline buttons.
 * Added option to change the color of the fallback popup
 * Added the option to change the button text for the Floating button.
 Thanks to [aga2442](https://wordpress.org/support/users/aga2442/) for the feature request.